Skip to the main content.

 4. Mobile devices often connect to unsecured public Wi-Fi networks, increasing the likelihood of data interception during email transmission.

-5. Attackers can exploit vulnerabilities in email apps or third-party email clients to gain unauthorized access.
+5. Vulnerabilities in email apps or third-party email clients can be exploited by attackers to gain unauthorized access.

 6. Implementing security on personal devices under Bring Your Own Device (BYOD) policies requires balancing user privacy with corporate security needs.